1st Ars Iuris Legal Potentials Conference

 - Tobias Fädler, Research & Teaching Assistant (University of Vienna)

 In addition to these enriching presentations, the conference provided an excellent platform for discussion and exchange between young legal researchers.
-Many thanks to Ars Iuris Vienna, the Vienna Law Review, and – of course – the exceptional speakers!
+Many thanks to Ars Iuris Vienna, the Vienna Law Review, and – of course – the exceptional speakers.
+Based on their contributions, the Vienna Law Review will publish a special issue on the Challenges of the Anthropocene – so stay tuned, if this short summary sparked your interest!

 Impressions